 Capture a script to trace and document its progress as it runs.
 You can choose to capture the Next instance only or to capture on a Continuous basis as it runs.
 As each action in the script fires, the resulting information appears in the Trace Output tool.
 If you capture a script continuously, the trace files are saved on the CXone media server.
-You can use Debug > Set Global Trace Location to specify the save location and Debug > Load Remote Trace File to view these trace files.
+You can use Debug > Load Remote Trace File to view these trace files.

 Launches the active script and opens the Trace Output window to display the results of the script running.
 You can also start a trace from the toolbar using the Start with Trace button.